Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-Fisher analysis also gives an estimate of how constraints from the bispectrum compare to reconstruction.
-Our method is operationally independent from reconstruction, so agreement between the two methods will demonstrate robust measurements of the BAO scale.
-Furthermore, our method is applicable to modified gravity models where the Zel'dovich approximation does not hold.
-Following the same Fisher analysis, we estimate that the reconstructed $P_{\rm r}(k)$ improves on the pre-reconstruction $\alpha$ constraint by roughly 30\%.
-This is roughly twice the improvement we find using ten bispectrum triangle configurations.
-Both bispectrum and reconstruction perform better at lower redshift: at $z=0.8$ ($z=0.15$) with number density $8.5 \times 10^{-4}\,h^3/{\rm Mpc}^{3}$ ($3.8 \times 10^{-4}\,h^3/{\rm Mpc}^{3}$), reconstruction improves the precision of $\alpha$ by 25\% (37\%), while ten bispectrum configurations provide a 10\% (17\%) improvement.
 At all three redshifts, reconstruction still gives roughly twice the improvement of our ten bispectrum configurations.
-We note that additional configurations will likely narrow this gap, and the comparison between bispectrum and reconstruction improvements does depend on the range of wave numbers used in the analysis.
+We note that additional configurations will likely narrow this gap \cite{2018arXiv180602853G}, and the comparison between bispectrum and reconstruction improvements does depend on the range of wave numbers used in the analysis.
 Decreasing the maximum wave number $k_{\rm max}$ from the value of $0.2 \, h/{\rm Mpc}$ used above, bispectrum information provides more improvement in $\sigma_\alpha$ while reconstruction provides less.
 The bispectrum starts to perform better than reconstruction below $k_{\rm max} \sim 0.15 \, h/{\rm Mpc}$; for example, at $k_{\rm max} = 0.14 \, h/{\rm Mpc}$ and $z=0.55$, ten bispectrum configurations provide a 20\% improvement, compared to 18\% from reconstruction.